Lumbar facet syndrome is probably the most common cause of low back pain; it varies from mild discomfort to very severe and disabling stabs.

 protruberant gut too increases the lumbar lordosis, putting more pressure

-on the facets.
-The result?
-More wear and tear, the greater the
+on the joints.
+The result is more wear and tear, the greater the

 likelihood of a nerve entrapment syndrome to go with your lumbar facet

 Notice how this girl's jaw has also taken a blow.
-This will cause a clicking and popping jaw joint which eventually will lead to severe facial pain and headache .
-For more information, click here: TMJ anatomy ...
+This will cause a clicking and popping temporo mandibular joint which eventually will lead to severe facial pain and headache.
+For more information, see our TMJ anatomy page.

 The lumbar facets, because of their proximity to the foramen where